chapter-three/cdn_pull_origin/README.md

-This is a very simple CDN (pull origin only) module for Drupal 8.
+This is a very simple CDN (Origin Pull) module for Drupal 8.
 Works with Amazon CloudFront.

 I used code from here: [http://www.metaltoad.com/blog/amazon-cloudfront-with-drupal-8](http://www.metaltoad.com/blog/amazon-cloudfront-with-drupal-8) with some improvements:
 - Fixed deprecated function calls.